 - Hellcab ends with a shot of the cab from the back, and at the license plate is a QUIT button.

-- Clearing Panel de Pon on Easy informs the player that they're not getting any cool secrets for this and instructs them to hit Reset and try on a harder difficulty.
+- Clearing Panel de Pon on Easy shows a screen where Lip informs you that there isn't anything past this point, and instructs you to hit Reset and try on a harder difficulty.
+The localized version, Tetris Attack, removed this trope (you can hit A instead to go back to the title) but left in the text referring to it.
+Yoshi is considerably less patient than Lip is, eventually losing his temper with you if you wait long enough.
 The harder difficulties also have unending end cards — Normal ends with a credit roll, while Hard and Super Hard add a The End screen.
-The localized version, Tetris Attack, removed this trope (you can hit A instead to go back to the title) but left in the text referring to it.

 - The Windows version of Chip's Challenge ends this way, showing Chip being cheered by the Bit Buster after he completes the final level (whether the 144th or the secret 149th) in Melinda's clubhouse.
 The game does save your progress, but if you want to return to a level, you have to quit and then enter again.

 - Kingdom Hearts and Kingdom Hearts II provide a different clear screen depending on the difficulty you play.
-Averted in the Final Mix versions which give you options to save and return to the start screen.
+Averted in the Final Mix version of II, which gives you an option to make an End Game Plus save file.
+The original game's Final Mix, meanwhile, will either still play this trope straight or automatically return you to the title screen upon pressing a button depending on whether you're playing its original Japan only PS2 release or the internationally released HD Remix edition respectively.

 - Undertale: Completing the True Pacifist run will treat you to an end card consisting of the game's title and "THE END" while "Memory" plays.
 If you cleared a Genocide run first, the "THE END" text will be blood red and a slowed down version of "Anticipation" will play instead.